geopython/pygeoapi/docs/source/configuration.rst

 -------
 pygeoapi in compliance with `OGC API - Features - Part 4: Simple Transactions <http://docs.opengeospatial.org/DRAFTS/20-002.html>`_ supports create, update, replace and delete operations.
 A collection resource supporting data transactions will have POST, PATCH, PUT and DELETE HTTP verbs in its RESTful API.

 Data transaction support is optional and can be enabled for a collection resource by adding ``transactions: true`` to ``extents`` under the resource in the pygeoapi config file.
+If transactions parameter is not set it will be considered as ``transactions: false``.

 The default pygeoapi configuration includes an example for the ``obs`` sample dataset: